-The Food Bank supports the 2020 Census count as it will give all social service organizations a clearer, overall picture of how many under-served families and individuals require our assistance and where we need to expand our services.
-An accurate census count will also ensure that low-income public schools receive enough federal funding for free meal programs and the commonwealth receives more than $16 billion in federal funding for safety net programs food and nutrition programs (including SNAP).
+The Food Bank supports the 2020 Census.
+An accurate count will give all social service organizations a clearer overall picture of how many under-served families and individuals require our assistance and where we need to expand our services.
+It will also ensure that low-income public schools receive enough federal funding for free meal programs and that the commonwealth receives more than $16 billion in federal funding for safety net programs programs (including SNAP).

 Laura Sylvester: Why is the Census important?

 Paul Mark: The Census is important for a number of reasons.
 One is that over $675 billion in federal funding is allocated by the Census, and then additionally, there are hundreds of state and federal programs that also allocate resources based on per capita (based on a count).
 Getting an accurate count in the Census helps make sure that we get all of the funding that we are entitled to, which especially in western Massachusetts where there are so few of us, we don’t want to miss out on any [federal funds].